bcastan24/CodingProjects/README.md

 # CodingProjects
 Miscellaneous coding projects that I work on during my free time.
-\nThe Python code I work on in a Python IDE with version control.
+The Python code I work on in a Python IDE with version control.
-\nThe HTML code is made in freeCodeCamp's full stack development course and copied here.
+The HTML code is made in freeCodeCamp's full stack development course and copied here.